 - Reporting Metrics:

 - Data is extracted from the KnoxHMIS question “ Primary Reason for Homelessness?” which is self-reported on program entry.
-Causes are reported for person’s 18 and older.
+Causes are reported for all head of households.

 Homeless Facts and Figures Q